joelambert/Flux-Slider/README.md

 ## flux.slider API

-The API functions work with both the native Javascript object and the jQuery widget.
+The API functions work with both the native JavaScript object and the jQuery widget.
 For example:

-	// Show next image using the bars3d transition (native Javascript object) window.myFlux.next('bars3d');
+	// Show next image using the bars3d transition (native JavaScript object) window.myFlux.next('bars3d');

 or